WE WELCOME APPLICATIONS FOR GRANTS OF UP TO £500 FROM YOUNG PEOPLE WITH EXCEPTIONAL TALENT.

 Applicants must live in Brighton and Hove and be aged nineteen or younger at the time of application.

+We like to hear from the applicants themselves.
+However, in the case of very young candidates, a parent/guardian may complete the application.
 Each application must be accompanied by a supporting statement from a teacher or mentor.
 (NB – we prefer the supporting statement to come from an individual who does not stand to gain financially from an applicant’s award).

 We’ll ask you about your talent, your achievements to date, why you need the award and exactly how you would use the money.
 Money cannot be sent directly to an applicant – a cheque is usually forwarded to a school, college or other organisation to be held in account for the applicant’s use.
 Prior to sending in your application form, please check with the relevant finance department that they would be willing to administer the funds.